 During a dental visit once, I noticed that the office was stuck in the 1980s.
 The dentist used fairly up-to-date equipment for the actual dental work, but the office lacked any semblance of modern décor.
 The 1980s-style phone sat on the receptionist’s desk next to the cardboard record cards and spiral schedule book.
-As I sat in the waiting room, I heard her typing on an electric typewriter reminisce of high school typing class.
-And all of this happens within the walls of a modified 1980s ranch house.
+As I sat in the waiting room, I heard an electric typewriter reminisce of high school typing class.
+All of this happened within the walls of a modified 1980s ranch house.

 These words encourage me to not linger on the past with its mistakes and could-have-beens.
 They help prevent an obsession with a future that only He knows and that I must simply let Him hold in His hands.
-And they refocus my present on what He’s doing now and on what He wants me to focus.
+They also refocus my present on what He’s doing now and on what He wants me to focus.
 In bringing these promises to mind, God re-establishes my heart where He wants it